 Fortunately, there are many reasons to visit this seaside destination that don’t rely on the summer season, making a road trip to the tip of Cape Cod a sweet proposition any time of year.

 Like many beach towns, Provincetown’s vibrant, eclectic and active summer atmosphere cools off with the weather.
 The town stays busy enough, but is noticeably calmer and with fewer crowds than during peak season.
-This translates into little waiting at the best restaurants, vacancy at inns and hotels, and a meditative peace permeating the beach dunes.
+This translates into little waiting at the best restaurants, vacancy at inns and hotels, and a romantic, meditative peace permeating the beach dunes.
 Even the drive out along Cape Cod, which many people dread during summer months due to traffic, becomes a leisurely ride through classic seaside towns.

 Even before you reach Provincetown proper, several nearby treasures set the stage for leisure and romance.

 Truro Vineyards of Cape Cod, about ten minutes away from Provincetown, is one such place.
 This local, family-owned and operated company produces quality wines, such as the crisp and refreshing Diamond White.
 Reminiscent of summer, a few glasses can warm even the chilliest of winter evenings.

 After the winery closes for the season in mid-winter, Truro’s wines can be found in stores throughout the region.
 Adding a little whimsy and local flare to their stock, Truro features several vintages in a lighthouse-shaped bottle, in both clear and blue-colored glass.

 The wine bottles are just one of many symbols of classic New England that abound here.
 The beachfront is perhaps the most appropriate, in any season.